codingexport/ExcelAssignment/README.md

 ## 📄 License

-This project is licensed for educational and non-commercial use only.
+This Assignment is licensed for educational and non-commercial use only.
 Feel free to use, modify, and share with proper credits.

 ---